Timeline of alleged gatherings across government during Covid restrictions

 20 May 2020

-In a blog just last week, Mr Cummings, the prime minister’s former chief adviser, dismissed the 15 May event showed an after-work party, insisting it was common practice at the time for meetings to be held in the garden due to the risk of Covid.
+In a recent blog post, Mr Cummings, the prime minister’s former chief adviser, dismissed the suggestion that the 15 May photograph depicted an after-work party, insisting it was common practice at the time for meetings to be held in the open air of the garden due to the risk of Covid.
 However, he claimed that a “socially distanced drinks” event did take place on 20 May 2020, with a “senior No 10 official” inviting people.

 The row exploded as a leaked email sent from the prime minister’s private secretary showed over 100 No 10 staff were invited to the event, told to “bring your own booze” and “make the most of the lovely weather”.